Black Pepper Essential Oil

 A-pinene, b-pinene, thujene, myrcene, phellandrene, sabinene, limonene, beta caryophyllene, camphene

-Found in perfumes, commercial foods, alcoholic drinks, and pharmaceutical products.
+Black pepper essential oil is found in perfumes, commercial foods, alcoholic drinks, and pharmaceutical products.

 Black Pepper blends well with